ITByteOrg/devops-guide/README.md

 ---
 ## Overview
 This repository documents my process of building a **DevOps workflow** from scratch, focusing on automation, infrastructure, security, and observability.
+The challenge is to set it up using free tools, showing how DevOps principles can be implemented without costly investments.

+While free tools may not be suitable for high-demand production environments, this experiment provides a foundation for learning.
+The goal is to create a working framework that I and others can use to swap out tools that better handle production-scale workloads.

 ---
 ## DevOps Stack